lonkaars/wall-e2/robot/readme.md

 provides all other modules with a central place for defining global variables.

 ### pc communication

-> this mode can't be implemented until the pc-communication protocol spec is
-> finished

 the pc communication module sends messages in a binary format over the serial connection provided by the wixel modules. this module should also send a 'ping'